brandontorreglosa/HACKERPROTM/README.md

  I'm a Discord Bot Developer
 ---

-- 🌱 I am experienced in Discord.JS and I am currently learning HTML and CSS
+- 🌱 I am experienced in HTML and I am currently learning JS and CSS
-- 🏆 2021 Goals: Contribute to more open source projects and upgrading my [discord bot!](https://infinitybot.tk/invite)
+- 🏆 2022 Goals: Contribute to more open source projects and upgrading my cool [discord bot!](https://xopbot.glitch.me/)
 - 📫 What is the best way to contact me?
 [Discord](https://discord.com/users/661501985517862972)
-- 😄 Pronouns: He/Him
+- 😎 Cool: 100%

 ---